athenayim/athenayim.github.io/README.md

 ## Project Description 🌸

 My personal website hosted on Github Pages.
-Created with React and Next.js, and deployed with TravisCI.
+Created with React, Next.js and Node.js, and deployed with TravisCI.

 ## Getting Started 🔧